 If you're migrating from OneDrive for Business, follow the instructions for SharePoint unless specified.

-To migrate a large number of files (more than 50,000) to Google Drive from Microsoft SharePoint, file shares, Google Workspace, or Box, create a sharding users list.
+To migrate a large number of files (more than 400,000) to Google Drive from Microsoft SharePoint create a sharding users list.
 Use a sharding users list even if you intend to migrate the content to multiple shared drives.
 It's important to ensure that a large volume of content is spread across many creator accounts regardless of how many shared drives you intend to migrate to.

-If you're migrating fewer than 50,000 files to a single user’s Drive account from SharePoint, file shares, Google Workspace, or Box, you should skip this step.
-Go to Create a scoped view for SharePoint, file shares, Google Workspace, or Box.
+If you're migrating fewer than 400,000 files to a single user’s Drive account, you should skip this step.
+Go to Create a scoped view.

 What is a sharding users list?